LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-9th.md

 </table>
 </div>

-Messaging customers may sometimes experience a situation where agents are Online, there are conversations in queue, but the agents are not getting any new incoming rings.
-This bug has been fixed.
+Messaging customers sometimes experienced a situation where agents were Online and there were conversations in queue, but the agents were not getting any new incoming rings.
+This bug has now been fixed.

-## Fix for memory leak with Custom Widgets on old agent workspace causes system crash
+## Fix for memory leak with Custom Widgets on old agent workspace caused system crash
-**(Hotfixes for LEUI 1.3)**
 ### Type:Bug fix

 <div class="tablecontainer">